CAF Women’s Africa Cup of Nations 2025: Key Fixtures, Results, Where To Watch and All You Need to Know

 WAFCON 2024 Prize Money Doubled

-CAF has doubled the prize money for the winner of the TotalEnergies CAF Women’s Africa Cup of Nations (WAFCON) Morocco 2024, and increased the total prize pool by 45%.
+CAF doubled the prize money for the winner of the TotalEnergies CAF Women’s Africa Cup of Nations (WAFCON) Morocco 2024, and increased the total prize pool by 45%.

 WAFCON PRIZE MONEY